 How do I pay for this trip?

 The easiest method is to write a check payable to Carmichael SDA Church and make sure the memo section of the check says Mission Trip Participant.
 If you want you can also put account 714.1 on your check.
 Check with your tax professional about how to best get a tax deduction for your trip.
-Also if you have someone donating money for you to go on the trip your name cannot be on the check or they won’t get a deduction so please have them write the check to the church and send it with the fundraising letter signed by you.
+With all the new tax laws we don’t feel comfortable giving you tax advice.
+Also, if you have someone donating money for you to go on the trip your name cannot be on the check or they won’t get a deduction so please have them write the check to the church and send it with the fundraising letter signed by you.
 Donors must realize that if you’re account is already covered their donation will go to cover others who need assistance.

 It sure would be nice to be able to pay for this trip online.
 Can I do that?